Sereg20/Task_Center/BTP_config/4 Config BTP for S4HANA/README.md

 ![Destination](./Images/1.3.1.png "Destination")

-As a result, the Destination is created and displayed in Destinations table
+As a result, the Destination has been created and displayed in Destinations table

 ### Step 2: Create RFC Destination for Users data Provisioning